-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 The Company has developed an insurance underwriting strategy to diversify the types of insurance risks accepted.
 Factors that aggravate insurance risk include lack of risk diversification in terms of type and amount of risk, and geographic location.
 The underwriting strategy attempts to ensure that underwriting risks are well diversified in terms of type and amount of risk.
 Subscription limits function to execute the selection criteria of appropriate risk.